valkey-io/valkey-doc/docs/reference/command-tips.md

 ---

 Command tips are an array of strings.
-These provide Redis clients with additional information about the command.
+These provide Valkey clients with additional information about the command.
-The information can instruct Redis Cluster clients as to how the command should be executed and its output processed in a clustered deployment.
+The information can instruct Valkey Cluster clients as to how the command should be executed and its output processed in a clustered deployment.

 Unlike the command's flags (see the 3rd element of `COMMAND`'s reply), which are strictly internal to the server's operation, tips don't serve any purpose other than being reported to clients.